Data-driven discovery of Koopman eigenfunctions for control: Series solutions for eigenfunctions

-Standard LQR results are compared (see Fig.~\ref{Fig:SlowManifold_B01}) for the linearized dynamics, truncated Koopman system in $\by$, truncated Koopman system in $\boldsymbol\varphi$ (KRONIC), as well as with feedback linearization~\cite{khalil1996book} ($u_{FL}=\lambda x_1^2 - \bC_{FL}\bx$) and with numerically solving the nonlinear control problem as a two-point boundary value problem (TPBV), with performance evaluated in terms of $J_x(t)$.

-Both controllers, in observable functions and intrinsic coordinates, achieve the same performance and outperform all other controllers.
+Standard LQR results are compared (see Fig.~\ref{Fig:SlowManifold_B01}) for the linearized dynamics, truncated Koopman system in $\by$, truncated Koopman system in $\boldsymbol\varphi$ (KRONIC), as well as with feedback linearization~\cite{khalil1996book} ($u_{FL}=\lambda x_1^2 - \bC_{FL}\bx$) and with numerically solving the nonlinear control problem as a two-point boundary value problem (TPBV), with performance evaluated in terms of the cumulative cost $\hat{J}_x^t = \sum_{\tau=0}^t\,J_x(\tau)$.
+Both controllers, in observable functions and intrinsic coordinates, achieve the same performance and outperform linearized LQR and feedback linearization.
 The results for the truncated Koopman system in observables correspond to those presented in~\cite{Brunton2016plosone}.
-There is no difference between those results and the control results of the system in intrinsic coordinates, as the systems are connected via an invertible linear transformation.
+There is no difference between those results and the control results of the system in intrinsic coordinates, as these systems are connected via an invertible linear transformation.
 One advantage of a formulation in intrinsic coordinates will become apparent in the next case, where the stable and unstable directions are reversed.